Kansas Health Science University-Kansas College of Osteopathic Medicine - KansasCOM

 KansasCOM seeks applicants who have demonstrated academic success in the classroom and commitment to the medical profession through their clinical experiences.
 Strong applicants will also have demonstrated examples of professionalism, empathy, and compassion through their service and leadership experiences.

-Secondary applications, letters of recommendation, Casper score (if applicable), and the primary application are reviewed to determine if an applicant will be invited to a virtual interview.
+Secondary applications, letters of recommendation, and the primary application are reviewed to determine if an applicant will be invited to an interview.

 Admissions Processes